Grants are made to public charities operating under an IRS 501(c)(3) status or fiscally sponsored by a 501(c)(3) organization.

-Priority is given to direct service organizations serving at least 50% low-income clients (exception: programs that serve those with disabilities; disability status and low-income status are given equal weight).
+Priority is given to direct service organizations serving at least 50% low-income families or children (exception: programs that serve those with disabilities; disability status and low-income status are given equal weight).

 Proposed capital projects should be completed within 12 months of receiving a grant.
 Please keep this timeline in mind when considering the best time to apply for a grant.

 For technology grants, the foundation prioritizes requests to purchase equipment that will be used by program participants.
 Technology grants to support an organization’s infrastructure (e.g., servers, computers for staff use, phone systems) are generally one-time grants.

 Grants are not made to individuals, religious organizations (except for non-sectarian programs), or K-12 schools that do not exclusively serve children with learning differences and developmental disabilities.

 The foundation does not award grants for website development projects or software.

 The foundation generally does not fund hospitals.
 Occasionally, it will make exceptions for public and county hospitals and community clinics.

 The foundation does not fund endowment drives, events, general operating expenses, annual appeals, videos, medical research, or scholarships.